24 Backpacking Essentials & Items for Your Next Big Adventure

 A travel essential

 Bring along a small backpack for your trip as a daypack.
 This Hikepro Backpack is ultra-lightweight, packable and suitable for short hikes.
-It has three zippered compartments and folds to a sandwich-sized pouch.
-Buy it here.
+It has three zippered compartments and folds into a sandwich-sized pouch.

 18. Everyday sling bag